Discovering Dark Matter with the MUonE Experiment

 In the early universe at temperatures $T \gg m_{1,2}$, the $\chi_{1,2}$ maintain chemical equilibrium with the SM through $\chi_1 \chi_2 \leftrightarrow \bar f f$ coannihilation through virtual $\Ap$ exchange, where $f$ is a charged SM fermion.
 In the $m_{\Ap} \gg m_1 \gg \Delta, m_f$ limit, the annihilation cross section times velocity for a single $f$ final state scales as \cite{Izaguirre:2015pva} \be \sigma v \propto \frac{\epsilon^2 \alpha_D m_1^2}{m_{\Ap}^4} \equiv \frac{y}{m_1^2}~,~ y \equiv \epsilon^2 \alpha_D \brac{m_1}{m_{\Ap}}^4, \ee where $y$ is a dimensionless interaction strength parameter and, in the same limit, the relic density satisfies \cite{Berlin:2018bsc} \be \Omega_{\chi_1} + \Omega_{\chi_2} \sim 0.1 \brac{y}{10^{-10}} \brac{100 \, \rm MeV}{m_1}^2~. \ee For the larger (order unity) mass splittings we consider here, the relic density is obtained by numerically solving the Boltzmann equations for this system, as done in Refs. \cite{Izaguirre:2015pva,CarrilloGonzalez:2021lxm,Berlin:2018jbm,Jordan:2018gcd} and we use these curves from Ref. \cite{Berlin:2018jbm} for comparison with the MUonE sensitivity.

-After $\chi_{1,2}$ chemically decouple from the SM, the heavier $\chi_2$ state is further depleted via decays, so that for $T\ll \Delta$, the dark sector consists of $\chi_1$ particles and no $\chi_2$ coannihiltion partners.
+After $\chi_{1,2}$ chemically decouple from the SM, the heavier $\chi_2$ state is further depleted by decays as long as $\Delta > 2m_e$, which is the relevant parameter space in this work.
+Thus, for $T\ll \Delta$, the late time DM population consists only of $\chi_1$ particles and no $\chi_2$ coannihiltion partners.
 Thus, during the CMB epoch, this model evades limits on late-time energy injection, which otherwise rule out thermal relics with mass below 20 GeV \cite{Planck:2018vyg}.
-In the present day universe, $\chi_1$ constitutes all of the cosmological and galactic dark matter.
+In the present-day universe, $\chi_1$ constitutes all of the cosmological and galactic dark matter.
 For a detailed discussion of this model, its cosmological history, and various experimental constraints, see Refs. \cite{Izaguirre:2015zva,Izaguirre:2017bqb,Berlin:2018bsc,Berlin:2018jbm,CarrilloGonzalez:2021lxm}

+In the remainder of this {\it Letter}, we describe our MUonE search strategy in the context of the specific model presented here.
+However, the generic features of our approach naturally generalize to other scenarios with different mediators and final state particles (see Ref. \cite{Bauer:2017qwy} for a discussion of other mediators and their limits).
+We leave these analyses for future work.

 {\bf The $\text{MUonE}$ Experiment.} Inspired by NA7 experiment~\cite{Amendolia:1984nz,NA7:1986vav}, MUonE aims to extract the running $\alpha$ by precisely measuring the differential $\mu^\pm e^- \to \mu^\pm e^-$ cross section ~\cite{Abbiendi:2016xup,Abbiendi:2677471}.
 This running can be used to extract the hadronic vacuum polarization contribution to muon anomalous magnetic magnetic moment ~\cite{Borsanyi:2020mff,CMD-3:2023alj}, which is crucial to resolving the longstanding discrepancy between theory \cite{Aoyama:2020ynm,Boccaletti:2024guq} and experiment~\cite{Muong-2:2006rrc,Muong-2:2021ojo,Muong-2:2023cdq}.
 For an up-to-date status report on MUonE, see Ref.~\cite{Spedicato:2024qjd}.